 They take their book too seriously.

-These aspiring authors believe that, once completed and published, their novel will define who they are; nay, it will define their very value as a human being.
+These aspiring authors believe that, once completed and published, their novel will define who they are; nay, that it will define their very value as a human being.

 They believe the book will launch their professional author careers and transform their lives, bringing them wealth and fame.

-Paradoxically, they also believe it will bring them ridicule, shame, and disdain.

-They also believe that unless their book is perfect, it will never be appreciated by anyone.
+Paradoxically, they also believe it will bring them ridicule, shame, and disdain, or that unless their book is perfect, it will never be appreciated by anyone.

 They think it needs to be as good as INSERT YOUR CRITICALLY-BELOVED FAVOURITE-BOOK-EVER HERE.

-These writers have so much of their hopes and dreams and heart and soul invested in these beliefs that it becomes overwhelming.
+These writers have so much of their hopes and dreams and hearts and souls invested in these beliefs that it becomes overwhelming.
 It causes blocks, insecurities, second guessing, and procrastination.

 If this sounds like you, then I'm going to share a cold hard truth with you today.